Argot Studio | Combining Craftsmanship With Alternative Materials

 Wavy silhouettes, pastel colours and textures bespeak the hybridity of Ryan’s work, while a seductive minimalism in soft, almost translucent, tones soothes the infusion of tech-printed elements.
 Argot Studio’s exploration of aesthetics and spaces avoids shipping resources over long distances and instead employs 3D printing on recycled plastic bottles, seashells and seaweed, among other things.

-ALTERNATIVE MATERIALS
+ALTERNATIVE MATERIALS AT ARGOT STUDIO

 At the moment, Ryan is focused on applying the use of biomaterials that are usually only available to architects and designers to her work.
 Materials such as mushroom wood, fish scales and Valchromat—a resilient, waterproof material made from forest floor waste that is compressed using zero toxins—are some of the elements composing her latest project, Ten Chairs, that, as its name suggests, is a collection of chairs that will be exhibited at the COLLECTIBLE Design Fair this spring in Brussels.

-PLAYFUL SHAPES AND ALTERNATIVE MATERIALS
+PLAYFUL SHAPES AND ORGANIC MATERIALS

 Ten Chairs, as well as many of Ryan’s other projects, highlights her background in scenography, spatial design and art direction, as she creates objects that celebrate every inch of space with playful shapes, organic materials and clear concepts.